Yuki2718/adblock/README.md

 Exclusion: rules that caused or can cause false positive and rarely seen plugins such that used by less than 100 sites according to themesinfo.com

-[^1]: Unnecessary network rules if you use medium mode and tons of cosmetic rules; cosmetic rule have no security or privacy value.
+[^1]: Unnecessary network rules if you use medium mode and tons of cosmetic rules; cosmetic rule has no security or privacy value.

 ## /medium_mode/medium-mode-plus-backup.txt